-At the Scaglione Law Group, P.A., our attorney and staff aim to balance the interests of feuding families or couples to achieve swift resolutions at reasonable and affordable rates.
+At the Law Office of Peter Scaglione, Jr., our attorney and staff aim to balance the interests of feuding families or couples to achieve swift resolutions at reasonable and affordable rates.
 We take pride in being proactive in our approach to resolving marital and financial conflict.

 The scope of our family law practice encompasses: